utah-cs3550-fa25/assignments/hw3.md

   generate any HTML for the profile photo at all.

 Don't forget that the bio and profile photo are part of the `Profile` object, not the `User` object.
+Check that every user profile looks good.

-Modify the `recipe` function to retrieve the correct `Recipe` object using the `recipe_id` passed as an argument.
+Modify the `recipe` view to retrieve the correct `Recipe` object using the `recipe_id` passed as an argument.
 Pass that `Recipe` object to the template.
 In the template, include `header.html`, and pass the `title` of the `Recipe` object for the page title.

 Also use fields of the `Recipe` for:

 - The page heading
-- The recipe photo (see Phase 3 for the appropriate `src` and `alt`
+- The recipe photo (see Phase 3 for the appropriate `src` and `alt`)
 - The recipe prep, cook, and total time, and its yield.
 For the total time, you'll need to add the prep and cook times.
 It's best to do this by defining a method on `Recipe`s.